esskaey/django-distill/README.md

 impact as this happens only once upon starting the application.

-If your path has no URI paramters, such as `/` or `/some-static-url` you do not have to specify the `distill_func` paramter if you don't want to.
-As for paths with no paramters the `distill_func` always returns `None` this has is set as the default behaviour for `distill_func`s.
+If your path has no URI paramters, such as `/` or `/some-static-url` you do not have to specify the `distill_func` parameter if you don't want to.
+As for paths with no parameters the `distill_func` always returns `None`, this is set as the default behaviour for `distill_func`s.

 You can use the `distill_re_path` function as well, which replaces the default `django.urls.re_path` function.
 Its usage is identical to the above: